-Suddenly he, rather than Falcao, was the name on everyone’s lips and that isn’t about to change now that he has joined another World Cup star, Germany’s Toni Kroos, at Real Madrid.
+Suddenly he, rather than Falcao, was the name on everyone’s lips and that isn’t about to change with his impending transfer to join another World Cup star, Germany’s Toni Kroos, at Real Madrid.

-Emile Heskey, Sony Team Ambassador for England and a former Liverpool striker, was so impressed with James in Brazil he saw him as the ideal replacement for Barcelona’s Luis Suarez, although the Bernabeu was always the most likely destination.
+Emile Heskey, Sony Team Ambassador for England and a former Liverpool striker, was so impressed with Rodriguez in Brazil he saw him as the ideal replacement for Barcelona-bound Luis Suarez, although the Bernabeu was always the most likely destination.

 “I’ve been very impressed with his general ability on the ball.
 His movement is very good too, he sometimes plays on the left, or off the front man, the inter-change in positions is causing lots of problems for defenders.

 “His ability to move the ball is fantastic for such a young player, and to show that ability on the world stage is fantastic.
 His repertoire of goals has been impressive.
 He scored one against Japan when he left the lad on his back and then lifted it over the keeper.

 “He scored a great header against Ivory Coast and then got a poacher’s goal when he tapped it in at the end of a lovely team move and he scored the 25-yarder scorcher against Uruguay.”